cloudandheat/ch-k8s-lbaas/docs/agent/partial_reload.md

-# Live Reload
+# Partial Reload

-The nftables live-reload feature can be used if there is no `nftables` service or similar that can just be reloaded.
+The partial-reload feature for nftables can be used if there is no `nftables` service or similar that can just be reloaded.

 When the option is enabled, the behaviour of the agent changes as follows: